JayaswalPrateek/MyCSnotesForME/Cpp.md

 - you can throw any data type including object of a class
 	- when throwing an object of a class, a good practice is to make sure that the class that might throw exception is inheriting publicly from c++'s built in class called exception
 	- Throwing a constructor will create the object and then throw
-- you can declare what a function throws by appending `throw (<data type thrown>)` at the end of the function signature but this step is optional
+- you can declare what a function throws by appending `throw (<data type thrown>)` at the end of the function signature but this is optional
 	- if you keep this round bracket empty means that the function throws no exception
 ```cpp
 #include <iostream>